Toni Kelner

-Toni LP Kelner is an author of three mystery series: the eight Laura Fleming novels and related short stories; the Where Are They Now? series, which includes three novels and a forthcoming short story; and the Family Skeleton series, which consists of six books with a seventh forthcoming.
+Toni Leigh Perry Kelner, writing as Toni L.P.
+Kelner and Leigh Perry, is an author of three mystery series: the eight Laura Fleming novels and related short stories; the Where Are They Now? series, which includes three novels and a forthcoming short story; and the Family Skeleton series, which consists of six books and one short story, with a seventh book forthcoming.
 She has also edited seven urban fantasy anthologies with Charlaine Harris.
 Many Bloody Returns, Wolfsbane and Mistletoe, and Home Improvement: Undead Edition were on the extended New York Times best seller list, and Death's Excellent Vacation debuted at #8 on the NYT list.
 Kelner has written a number of short stories in anthologies and magazines.
-Her most recent is "Now Hiring Nasty Girlz".
+Her most recent is "The Skeleton Rides a Horse".

 Kelner's short fiction has been nominated for the Agatha, the Anthony, the Macavity, and the Derringer awards, and her story "Sleeping With the Plush" won the Agatha for Best Short Story of 2006.
 Her novels have been nominated for several RT BOOKclub awards, and Kelner won an RT BOOKclub Career Achievement Award.